neondatabase/website/content/docs/manage/roles.md

   GRANT neon_superuser TO <role_name>;
   ```

-  We recommend that you only grant membership in `neon_superuser` to users who need to perform administrative tasks, such as database administrators or system administrators.
+  We recommend that you only grant membership in `neon_superuser` to users who need to perform administration tasks in the Neon console.

  In summary, the `neon_superuser` can create databases, create roles, add extensions, grant `neon_superuser` privileges, and has all the privileges of `pg_read_all_data` and `pg_write_all_data`, but cannot log in to the PostgreSQL server itself.
-You can think of these roles as database administrator roles.
-If you are interested in roles for which you can manage database access at a more granular level, Neon supports creating and managing roles via SQL, just as you would with any stand-alone PostgreSQL instance.
-For more information see, [Manage roles with SQL](#manage-roles-with-sql).
+It is intended for Neon console users.
+For all other users, you can create roles and manage database object access with SQL.
+See [Manage roles with SQL](#manage-roles-with-sql).

 ## Manage roles in the Neon console

-This section describes how to create, view, and delete databases in the Neon Console.

-All roles created in the Neon console are grant membership in the [neon_superuser](#the-neon_superuser-role) role.
+This section describes how to create, view, and delete role in the Neon Console.
+All roles created in the Neon console are grant membership in the [neon_superuser](#the-neon_superuser-role) role, which is intended for users of the Neon console.

 ### Create a role